SCIENTIFIC INVESTIGATION SKILLS - 2021/2

 Thus, the summative assessment for this module consists of:

-· Practical Laboratory test (end of semester).
-The Laboratory unit of assessment has a qualifying mark of 40%.
+· Practical Laboratory test (week 11).
+The Laboratory unit of assessment has a qualifying mark of 40%

 Formative assessment and feedback

 The first problem-solving exercise is formative.
 It is marked and returned with feedback.
 All problem-solving exercises are supported by a 2-hour computer-based class during which students obtain feedback on progress.
 For all problems, students see their marked reports with comments.
-Students receive written feedback on their essay in the form of three peer-review forms.
+Students receive written feedback on their essay in the form of four peer-review forms.
 Students receive written feedback on their group presentations via assessment forms.
 In the laboratory, students receive oral feedback weekly from academic and/or postgraduate demonstrators.
-The data handling activity includes academic and/or postgraduate demonstrator feedback and advice for the computer-based sessions.
+The Data Handling activity includes formative online weekly tests during weeks 1-6.

 - teach the basic elements of probability distributions and to be able to undertake simple statistical and error analysis.
 To be able to use a computer spreadsheet to do such analysis, plot graphs and perform curve fitting.